-Due Date Protection Planning Task April 1- Aug 31 Official State of Alaska Fire Season.
-State Burning Permits required (Section IV.7) Principle operating period for Alaska Fire Weather Program (Clause VI.4.B) April 15 DNR and AFS exchange information on their fueling services and vendors available for aircraft operations.
-(Section VI.6) AIMG changes Completed.
-(Section III.1.D.1) May 1 DNR provides the list of aircraft that will routinely operate on AFS ramp on Ft.
+Due Date Preparedness Planning Task April 15 DNR and AFS exchange information on their fueling services and vendors available for aircraft operations.
+(Section VI.F) May 1 DNR provides the list of aircraft that will routinely operate on AFS ramp on Ft.
 Wainwright to AFS Aviation.
-(Section VI.6) May 1 - Aug 15 Dispatch Centers staffed 0800-1800 7 days per week with the exception of Galena and Southwest Area (Section III.1.C) May 20 Lightning Detection Network operational.
-June 1 All Alaska Type 1 and Type 2 IA crews have completed their annual training and/or certification requirements.
-(Clause III.2.L) July 1 Alaska IMT applications open for following season October 2nd week Interagency Fall Fire Review (AWFCG SOP) Type 1&2 Alaska IMT Incident Commander applications due.
-AWFCG selects ICs Initiate Operating Plan & AIWFMP review process November Type 1 & 2 Alaska IMT C&G applications due.
-ICs and Operations Committee select C&G
+(Section VI.F) AIMG changes completed.
+(Section III.A.4.a) May 1 - Aug 15 Dispatch Centers staffed 0800-1800 7 days per week with the exception of Galena and Southwest Area.
+(Section III.A.3) May 20 Lightning Detection Network operational.
+June 1 • All Alaska Type 1 and Type 2 IA crews have completed their annual training and/or certification requirements.
+(Section III.B.11.b) July 1 Alaska IMT applications open for following season.
+October 2nd week Interagency Fall Fire Review (AWFCG SOP).
+Type 1&2 Alaska IMT Incident Commander applications due.
+AWFCG selects ICs.
+Initiate Operating Plan & AIWFMP review process.
+November • Type 1 & 2 Alaska IMT C&G applications due.
+ICs and Operations Committee select C&G.

-2. PROTECTION AREAS AND BOUNDARIES
+B. PROTECTION AREAS AND BOUNDARIES

-Because of the intermingled nature of the lands where these responsibilities apply, the Parties agree that wildland fire protection services are best provided by dividing the State into three geographic fire protection areas and assigning protection responsibility in each area to a single Protecting Agency irrespective of jurisdictional boundaries.
-The primary intention of this strategy is to provide cost effective suppression services across the State and to minimize unnecessary duplication of suppression systems.
+Because of the intermingled nature of the lands where wildland fire protection responsibilities apply, the Parties agree that services are best provided by dividing the state into three geographic fire protection areas and assigning the protection responsibilities of each area to a single Protecting Agency irrespective of jurisdictional boundaries.
+The primary intention of this strategy is to provide cost effective suppression services across the state and to minimize unnecessary duplication of suppression systems.

-Generally, AFS provides wildfire protection services to the northern portion of the State; Alaska DNR provides protection services in the southwest and southcentral portion of Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including the Haines Area.
+Generally, AFS provides wildfire protection services to the northern portion of the state; the Alaska DNR provides protection services in the southwest and southcentral portion of Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including the Haines Area.